Srdjan230992/DakarRally/README.md

 * 1 hour is considered as 1 second in simulation.
 * Leaderboard can be presented only when race is in running state.
+* In the simulation it is considered that the vehicles are always moving at maximum speed.